 For each menu there is a maximum number of Sides to Show based on the thickness of the spine and the type of fixing used.
 For many menus the maximum is 24 sides using clear wallets, 10 or 12 using corner mounts and 6 or 8 using border frames.

-The fixings are the various methods by which information is held into the menu or folder.
-We use three main methods:
+The fixings are the various methods by which information is held into the menu or folder:

 Clear pockets - these are strong clear PVC pockets that are held into the menu/folder using an elasticated tag fixing.
 This is the most economical and simplest method and also allows the maximum number of sides to be shown - often up to 24 sides per menu.